 The easiest way to reach Šibenik is by car from either Split or Zadar if you have a vehicle and are planning a coastal road trip in Croatia.

 Alternatively, there are regular direct buses from Split Bus Station to Šibenik throughout the day.
-The bus journey takes 1.5 hours and tickets cost less than 10 euros.
+The bus journey takes 1.5 hours and tickets cost about 10 euros.

 If you’re planning a day trip from Split to Krka Waterfalls National Park, you could also pick a tour that includes a stop in Šibenik as the city is just 10 minutes from the entrance to Krka.